Do you find it difficult to keep up with legislation affecting insurance, your industry, and your business?

 Consolidated Omnibus Budget Reconciliation Act is a federal law that allows many employees to stay on their employers’ group health plans for a period of time after losing their jobs.
 Private-sector employers with more than 20 employees must generally provide the option for COBRA coverage.

-Employers Select Insurance Services Inc. provides complete Federal COBRA services at no additional cost.
+Employers Select Insurance Services, a OneDigital company provides complete Federal COBRA services at no additional cost.
 This service includes notifications to employees, receiving payments, tracking time limits, as well as assisting COBRA participants with questions and claims.

 Health Insurance Portability and Accountability Act is a federal law that restricts access to individuals’ private medical information.